Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/Module_06_sd_card_and_hw_run/README.md

 ## Running the Design on Hardware

-Once the Linux command line displays, go to the `/mnt/sd-mmcblk0p1` partition and you should see the files you packaged into the `sd_card.img`.
+When the Linux command line displays, go to the `/mnt/sd-mmcblk0p1` partition.
+You should see the files you packaged into the `sd_card.img`.
 From here run the functional test:

 ```
 ./ps_app.exe --timesteps 1